The Ultimate Travel Beauty Packing List and Kit for Backpackers

 So without further ado, here are all the travel beauty essentials for backpacking your way around the world:

 1. Muji travel hanging pouch: This bag is brilliantly designed.
 It's got all the right compartments, zips and hooks you need to house and organise everything from travel bottles to tweezers to lipstick.
-It also has a hanger that hides into the bag itself that comes in handy when you need to hang your stuff in a dingy hostel.
+It also has a hanger (that hides into the bag itself) that comes in handy when you need to hang your stuff and keep it clean in a grim hostel.

 Now, Pro travel beauty tip no. 1: decant everything you can.
 This doesn't apply to makeup but things like shampoos, body lotions and hair oils can all be decanted into small, lightweight bottles.
 Most high-end beauty brands have beautiful packaging but it's usually heavy or impractically designed.
 Shift to lighter travel containers and save yourself from extra weight.

 2. A set of silicone travel bottles: I bring a colourful four-piece set which I fill with liquid-based beauty essentials: shampoo, curl styling cream, body wash and facial cleanser.
 Different colours help to distinguish what's what.
 Plus they're squishy and easy to use.